 Many people these days have never heard of chicory – it is something of an old-fashioned herb that our grandparents and great grandparents would have known about.
-People drank a lot of it during World War II in the US when coffee, like most imported foods were rationed and chicory could be grown and supplied locally.
+People drank a lot of it during World War II in the US when coffee, like most imported foods, was rationed while chicory could be grown and supplied locally.
 It was the same in the Old South during the civil war and later.
-Chicory and dandelion root and even other herbs and roots were resorted to as replacements for coffee and tea.
+In those times, chicory and dandelion root and even other herbs and roots were resorted to as replacements for coffee and tea.

 But now here’s the new thing: Chicory mixed with Tea.
 About a year ago I tried a commercial brand of Chicory and tea and absolutely loved it.
 It enabled me to break free from coffee which I felt was hurting my teeth and my stomach and keeping me up at night.
-Both Chicory and tea have many health benefits, fewer detriments than coffee and each lends to the other, in terms of taste, depth, complexity and interest.
+Both chicory and tea have many health benefits, fewer detriments than coffee, and each enhances the taste of other, lending depth, complexity and interest.
 They are a winning combination if ever there was one.

 And here’s the next bit of good news.
 Chicory (and tea) are both way, way cheaper than coffee.
-A 1 pound bag of ground, roasted Chicory, at about $11, goes farther than hundreds of dollars worth of coffee.
+A 1 pound bag of ground, roasted Chicory, at about $11, goes farther than a hundred of dollar worth of coffee.
 A tablespoon of Chicory will produce as much or more strong black liquid than 1 cup of coffee grounds.
-And black tea (adding back a little caffeine if you prefer it) also goes a very long way and doesn’t have to reach the same darkness and strength as coffee.
+And with the addition of black tea (adding back a little caffeine if you prefer it) it also goes a very long way and doesn’t have to reach the same darkness and strength as coffee.

 So, how’s that?
 A wonderful new taste in your morning cup, much better for you than coffee, and it leaves a little more change jingling in your pocket.
 Life is good.